RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-Development.md

 plugin_distros_supported=("*")
 ```

-The complete list of the available Linux distributions can be found at `airgeddon.sh` file in an array called `known_compatible_distros`.
+The complete list of the available Linux distributions can be found in `airgeddon.sh` file at arrays called `known_compatible_distros` and `known_arm_compatible_distros`.

 ___

+##### 2.3 Custom Functions

-##### 2.3 Next section is just to create your new custom functions.
-We must differentiate between new custom functions and "hooked" functions.
+The explanation of this section is simple.
+It's just to create your new custom functions.
+We must differentiate between new custom functions and "hooked" functions (explained on the next section).

 ```
 ###### CUSTOM FUNCTIONS ######